 Vitamin C is photosensitive, so they are mostly made available in dark bottles.
 It must be also stored in a cool, dark place to prevent it from oxidizing and losing its potency.

 I believe the brand is well aware of this fact.
 I think the formulation is such that it doesn’t require such packaging.
 So far, I haven’t noticed anyone complaining of the serum getting oxidized and turning yellow.

 To assure us, the consumers, they could have easily made it in a dark bottle.
 But then they chose to go for pretty see-through-looking packaging.

 Like any serum, this serum bottle comes packed in an outer carton that has all the relevant details about the product.
-I suggest not to throw away immediately and keep it for storing the bottle after each use.
+I suggest not throwing it away immediately and keeping it for storing the bottle after each use.